 The 1961 Books Wayback Machine

-Did you know that Goodreads (owned by, of course, Amazon) allows a reader to find the books published during any given year?
-For instance, in the link below, just change the year below to the one of your choosing once you are on Goodreads.
+Did you know that Goodreads (owned by, of course, Amazon) allows a reader to find published books during any given year?
+For instance, in the link below, change the year below to the one you choose once you are on Goodreads.

 After picking a year–you can change it using the filter in the sidebar–take note the list is sorted on the count of user ratings, not by average rating.
 Here are some of my takeaways: